cosmos/ibc/docs/IBC_TERMINOLOGY.md

 ### Connection

-A *connection* is a set of persistent data structures on particular ledgers (usually two) that contain information about the consensus state of the other ledgers in the connection.
-Updates to their consensus states change the state of the connections.
+A *connection* is a set of persistent data structures on two chains that contain information about the consensus state of the other ledger in the connection.
+Updates to the consensus state of one chain changes the state of the connection object on the other chain.

 ### Channel

-A *channel* is a set of persistent data structures on particular ledgers (usually two) that contain metadata to facilitate packet ordering, exactly-once delivery, and replay prevention.
+A *channel* is a set of persistent data structures on two chains that contain metadata to facilitate packet ordering, exactly-once delivery, and replay prevention.
 Packets sent through a channel change its internal state.
 Channels are associated with connections in a many-to-one relationship — a single connection can have any number of associated channnels, and all channels must have a single associated connection.

 ### Packet